Enhanced Care Coordination

 Information sharing provides a 360 degree client view

-We build and operate trust networks “ including software, people, and processes.
+CIE San Diego builds and operates trust networks “ including software, people, and processes.
 Through sophisticated technology that manages trust agreements, we enable the exchange of information across organizations in real-time and provide partners with a more comprehensive view of the needs and services individuals they serve have received.
 As a result of transforming care delivery coordination, care can become easier to navigate, less expensive to provide, and more effective.

 Client AuthorizedClient privacy and confidentiality are critical to our trust network, so all sharing is based on client opt-in.